english-study-plan

-An English study plan will turn your dream of fluency into real action.
-It’ll make you achieve your goal.
+A good English study plan will turn your dream of fluency into real action.
+It will help you stay on track and achieve your goals.

 Is it for work?
 Is it for study?
 Do you wish to travel the world or speak with friends easily?
-Is your goal to share funny jokes in English?
-Or is it to speak confidently with your teacher at school?
+Or to speak confidently with your teacher at school?

 This process helps you see your goals clearly.
 Your goals will determine how you organize your study plan.
 They’ll determine what you learn and how you’ll learn it.